Leon-Bor/NEAE-CMS/README.md

 ##### Multi Language Support

 You can add multiple language in the Settings.
-The default language will be shown if in your browser is no language set.
+The default language will be shown if you have not set a language in your browser.
 You can force a language via URL: `http://localhost:3030?lang=de`.
-This will automaticaly set a cookie `lang` and request everytime this language.
+This will automatically set a cookie `lang` which will request everytime this language.

 ###Todo:
 Some parts of the CMS are not done right now.